-Max Holman is an active freelance musician throughout Hampton Roads, where he is the accompanist for the Virginia Children's Chorus, plays harpsichord for the Virginia Symphony Orchestra and the Norfolk Chamber Consort, and sings with the Virginia Chorale, and is a member of the choir at St. Paul's Episcopal Church.
-He is the Upper and Middle School Chorus Teacher at Norfolk Collegiate School, where he directs five choirs, teaches music theory, and musically directs the spring musicals.
+Max Holman is an active performer throughout Hampton Roads, where he is the accompanist for the Virginia Children's Chorus, plays harpsichord for the Virginia Symphony Orchestra and the Norfolk Chamber Consort, and sings with the Virginia Chorale and at St. Paul's Episcopal Church.
+He is currently the Upper and Middle School Chorus Teacher at Norfolk Collegiate School, where he directs five choirs, teaches music theory, and musically directs the spring musicals.

 In 2012, Max founded the New Brunswick Chamber Choir, comprised of Rutgers University students and alumni.
 As chorus master for Opera at Rutgers, his production credits include Massenet's Cendrillon, winner of a National Opera Association prize, and Purcell's The Tempest.
 While attending the Castleton Festival on full scholarship, Max directed the chorus of Beethoven's Symphony No. 9 under the late Maestro Lorin Maazel.
 He was also invited to perform in Castleton's production of Puccini's La bohème at the Royal Opera House Muscat in Oman.